indygreg/mozilla-central-legacy/README.txt

 existing build system.
 So, once it lands, developers can select which one to use.

-The only caveat is Build Splendid needs to own the object directory.
+The only caveat is Build Splendid needs to "own" the object directory.
 So, you can't use both build systems on the same output directory.
 But, you can have both working from the same source directory.